surajiitd/Literature-Survey/How_do_I_read_a_Research_Paper.md

 5. Read all of it from start.
   - Ques2.How are they better than the previous methods?
   - Ques3.Proposed Method
-  - Ques4.How do they do it?
-  - Ques5.What have they not done?
+  - Ques4.What have they not done?
-  - Ques6.Key Take away for us:
+  - Ques5.Key Take away for us:

 NOTE: